 We, humans, have hair on our body and this hair has quite a number of purposes to serve.
 It is one of the defining characteristics of mammals.
 Hair is a protein filament that grows from follicles found in the dermis [skin].
 The major function of hair is to protect the skin [body] from the outside environment as well as serve as an insulating agent.
-While we humans have evolved in such a way that we wear clothing to protect and keep ourselves warm.
-Our pets on the other hand have fur instead of hair to serve the same function.
+At the same time, we humans have evolved in such a way that we wear clothing to protect and keep ourselves warm.
+Our pets, on the other hand, have fur instead of hair to serve the same function.

 Fur is a kind of thick growth of hair that covers the skin.
-A different breed of dogs has different fur.
+A different breed of dog has different fur.
 In fact, the fur type, form of fur depends upon the environment which that breed of dog faces.
-For example- Indie breed dogs [Mudhdol Hound, Rajapalliyam, etc] have a rather thin fur coat as India is a tropical country and is predominantly hot and humid.
-On the flip side, Alaskan Malamutes or Huskies which are native to northern regions of the globe tend to have a thick coat of fur as the atmosphere in Alaska [northern regions] is supremely cold and thus these dogs require a good amount of insulation and protection against adverse climatic conditions.
+For example- Indie breed dogs [Mudhdol Hound, Rajapalliyam, etc.] have a rather thin fur coat as India is a tropical country and is predominantly hot and humid.
+On the flip side, Alaskan Malamutes or Huskies, which are native to northern regions of the globe, tend to have a thick coat of fur as the atmosphere in Alaska [northern regions] is supremely cold, and thus, these dogs require a good amount of insulation and protection against adverse climatic conditions.

 As mentioned above, the environment plays an important role in molding the type of fur your furry friend might have.
 And thus, according to breeds, fur pattern changes.
 Here are some of the most common breeds found in India and their fur/coat type.

 1. Short Fur/Coated Dogs:

 These dogs have a very short fur coat.